Self-paced

 In this example code we generate 2 clusters (hyperparameter n_clusters) and set the seed since it is a model with a random initialization component.

-Once we have trained the model we can get the labels of which cluster is associated to each point with the labels_ attribute of the model (model.labels_).
+Once we have trained the model, we can get the labels of which cluster is associated with each point with the labels_ attribute of the model (model.labels_).
 We can also obtain the coordinates of the centroids of each cluster with the cluster_centers_ attribute of the model (model.cluster_centers_).

 Hierarchical Clustering